Anatoly Dneprov (writer): Career

-Anatoly Dneprov was a physicist who worked at the Institute of World Economy and International Relations of the Academy of Sciences of the Soviet Union.
+Anatoly Dneprov's career included work at the Institute of World Economy and International Relations of the Academy of Sciences of the Soviet Union.

-Significance

 The Progress Publishers, Moscow wrote of him:

-Algis Budrys compared his short story The Purple Mummy to that of Eando Binder.
-Although Dneprov is not well-known in countries outside the iron curtain, his predictions about artificial intelligence and self-replicating machines are uncanny.
+Algis Budrys compared his short story "The Purple Mummy" to that of Eando Binder.

+His predictions about artificial intelligence, self-replicating machines, human clones, etc. are uncanny.

+Books

+There is a number of collections of Dneprov's novels and short stories.